-- Grant award from \$50,001 to \$100,000: 15-year Preservation Agreement - Grant award from \$100,001 and above: 20-year Preservation Agreement
+- Grant award at \$50,000: 5-year minimum preservation agreement; - Grant award from \$50,001 to \$250,000: 10-year minimum preservation agreement

 4. Preservation Agreement Documentation

 A schedule of character defining features for the project property and associated photographs will be developed at the beginning of the project and appended to the Preservation Agreement.
 Additional photographs will be taken of the project area at the conclusion of the project and appended to the Preservation Agreement.
 The schedule and photographs will be recorded with the Preservation Agreement at the appropriate Registry of Deeds.
 Applicants are asked to work with a preservation consultant to prepare the schedule and photographs and to include the cost for the consultant in the project budget.